Aiden-Pearce-bytes/Aiden-Pierce/README.md

 - 👋 Hi, I’m @Aiden-Pierce
-- 👀 I’m interested in
+- 👀 I’m interested in Website Development , UI/UX design
 - 🌱 I’m currently learning React & Angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me +91-7904902105

 <!---